Practicalities of State-Dependent and Threshold Delay Differential Equations

 An analytic approach using the semiflow in an appropriate Banach space developed in \cite{Walther03,HKWW06} (see also \cite{cooke1996problem, gyori2007exponential}) leads to the same linearisation when the delay $\tau(u_t)$ is a discrete delay, for example when $\tau(u_t))=\tau(u_t(0)))=\tau(u(t))$, but shows that freezing the delay leads to an incorrect linearisation for distributed delays, such as threshold delays.
-Importantly, the work of \cite{Walther03,HKWW06} establishes the \emph{principal of linearized stability} for DDEs with state-dependent delays.
+Importantly, the work of \cite{Walther03,HKWW06} establishes the \emph{principle of linearised stability} for DDEs with state-dependent delays.

 \CCLsubsubsection{Expansion for State-Dependent Delays}

 In order to study bifurcations for differential equations it is necessary to study the nonlinear dynamics on the centre manifold.
 For the state-dependent DDE \eqref{eq:twostatedep} where the only nonlinearity is generated by the state-dependency of the delays this will necessitate an expansion of the delay terms.
 However, expanding the delay terms is problematical.
 For a constant delay $\tau$ many authors have attempted to remove the delay from \eqref{eq:dde} or \eqref{eq:ddel1} using \be u(t-\tau)=u(t)-\tau \udot(t) +\frac12 \tau^2 \uddot(t)+\cO(\tau^3), \ee and truncating after a suitable number of terms.
 This is obviously doomed to failure when $\tau$ is large, as the $\cO(\tau^3)$ terms are already large.
 Perhaps more surprisingly even when $\tau\ll1$ replacing $u(t-\tau)$ by the first two or three terms on the right-hand side of \eqref{eq:utauexp} can change the stability of the steady state when it changes the order of the differential equation (see Example 6 on page 254 of \cite{Driver77}).
 On the other hand, it is shown in Section 4.4 of \cite{Smith11} that small delays are harmless in linear DDEs; neglecting them does not change the stability.